lololem/diamants-collab/README.md

 **Main Stack:**
 - **Backend & Simulation**: ROS 2, Gazebo, PX4/ArduPilot, MAVROS
 - **Frontend & Visualization**: Vite, Three.js, Babylon.js, WebGL, Node.js

 **Goal**: To foster an ecosystem where every developer can contribute, test, and enrich the platform.

+### 🌐 Radical Interoperability

+A defined mission must be understood by any agent, regardless of its hardware or middleware.
+- **Universal Missions**: Mission definitions in YAML/JSON
+- **Unified APIs**: Design of agnostic interfaces and mission translators

+### 🧠 From Simple Rules to Collective Intelligence

+The scientific core of the project is the study of emergence from simple interactions.
+- **Explored Algorithms**: Stigmergy, consensus algorithms, social forces (Lennard-Jones type)
+- **Challenge**: To code simple behavioral bricks and observe the emergence of a credible collective intelligence

+### 🔄 Seamless Sim-to-Real Workflow

+Simulation is a mirror of reality.
+Zero throwaway code.
+- **High-Fidelity Simulation**: The high-level code produces command streams via ROS 2 that are translated identically for the simulator and for physical agents
+- **Continuous Validation**: Every line of code is validated in simulation and then executed without any modification on the real hardware
+- **Frontend & Visualization**: Vite, Three.js, Babylon.js, WebGL, Node.js

+**Goal**: To foster an ecosystem where every developer can contribute, test, and enrich the platform.